 We use a generalized multilevel model to produce a probability distribution representing the uncertainty about the outcome variable “trapped spiders” and compare the modelled rate of trapped spiders per unit time between two transects of equivalent spider population.
 The distribution was analyzed using the R Package brms (Bürkner 2018).

-Results Present results concisely, referring to figures and tables as needed (do not include the same information in both figures and tables).
-If specific results are given in tables/figures, then do not repeat those in the text (e.g., measurements, significance values).
+Results

 Species Composition

 Over the course of the survey period, 4,679 insects were collected and classified.
 Hymenoptera were found to be abundant apparently due to the presence of mustard weeds (family Brassicaceae) between the rows.
 The vane traps collected very few beneficial wasps, 73 wasps (1.56% of the total insects) were identified.
-Flies (order Diptera) were also numerous.
+Flies (order Diptera) were also numerous (Table 1).

-{ insert table here }

 Insect Diversity and Abundance in the Canopy

-Subject to the sensitivity of the sampling method, the SNH and Control transects maintained similar insect diversity levels, but the SNH transect shows higher overall population abundance early in the survey period.
+Subject to the sensitivity of the sampling method, the SNH and Control transects maintained similar insect diversity levels (Table 2), but the SNH transect shows higher overall population abundance (Table 3) early in the survey period.

-{ insert table here }

 Crab Spider Abundance and Composition

 Several species of spider were encountered.
 Spiders of the taxonometric family Thomisidae, “Crab Spiders”, were most prevalent throughout the sampling period.
-Other wandering spiders were also found in the traps, but at a lower frequency.
+Other wandering spiders were also found in the traps, but at a lower frequency (Table 4).

-{ insert table here }

 Crab Spider Spatial Distribution

-For both transects, crab spiders were most frequently found in traps between 15 meters and 25 meters from the vineyard edge.
+For both transects, crab spiders were most frequently found in traps between 15 meters and 25 meters from the vineyard edge (Table 5).

-{ insert table here }

 Crab Spider Population Clusters and Seasonal Presence

-For both transects, clusters occur in a similar pattern throughout the survey period.
+For both transects, clusters occur in a similar pattern throughout the survey period (Table 6, Table 7).
 Based on this analysis, trap positions 1-4 were assigned to “cluster 1”, trap positions 5-7 were assigned to “cluster 2”, and trap positions 8-10 were assigned to “cluster 3”.
 The crab spider populations were found to peak in June (week 24) and to begin a gradual decline through August (week 34).
-Population patterns for each cluster in the SNH transect and the Control transect increased and declined in a similar way.
+Seasonal population patterns for each cluster in the SNH transect (Table 8) and the Control transect (Table 9) increased and declined in a similar way.

 The Plausibility of SNH Influencing Crab Spider Populations

-{ insert table here }

-Discussion Interpret the results in relation to previous literature, propose explanations for the results observed, indicate what new information is contributed, discuss possible applications.
-Avoid speculation unsupported by data.
-(In short articles, results and discussion can be combined.)
+Seasonal time frame 1 (weeks 23-25) results indicate that it is very implausible that the population of crab spiders in cluster 1 is positively influenced by the presence of SNH (Table 10).
+In addition, it is plausible that the spider population in cluster 2 is positively influenced by the presence of SNH.
+The seasonal SNH effect converges to the center (0.50 plausibility) as the populations move into later seasonal stages.

+Discussion

 This study begins with an interest in evaluating conjectures about the influence of SNH on beneficial bug populations in a vineyard.
 Some researchers have noted that SNH promotes these populations, but the extent of the reach, or penetration, of this effect into the core of the vineyard is not well discussed.
 In addition, possible inter-seasonal effects are not consistently evaluated.
 Our transect layout involved a pattern of 30 traps, with a trap density biased toward the transect-SNH interface as we suspected that any effect would be strongest at the edge and decline gradually moving into the center of the vineyard.
 We chose an unusual, unproven, trapping technique, suspending vane traps in the canopy for high frequency sampling of pollinators and other moderate sized, canopy dwelling insects.
 This approach allowed very general categorization of trapped animals as they were promptly released, mostly unharmed, without expert entomology support onsite.